Making the most of your strategy execution

 - Information silos

-Tip #1: Be clear on individual responsibilities
+Strategy execution tip #1: Be clear on individual responsibilities

 Imagine your teams not knowing who is working on which projects or who to report to.
 How can collaboration, accountability, or alignment thrive in this environment?

-Clarity is the catalyst for efficiency.
+Clarity is the catalyst for effective strategy execution.

 Clarity creates visibility.
 Visibility creates accountability.
 Accountability creates results.